cube-web3/contract-integration/README.md

 # Integration Overview

+What is an "integration"?

+Creating an integration involves inheriting from the CUBE3 base contracts and connecting your contract (ie your integration) to the CUBE3 protocol on-chain.

 The following section describe the steps for creating an integration:
 - Add the CUBE3 contracts to your codebase
-- Import and inherit from Cube3Integration.sol or Cube3IntegrationUpgradeable.sol
+- Import and inherit from `Cube3Integration.sol` or `Cube3IntegrationUpgradeable.sol` depending on your use-case
-- Add the cube3Protected modifier to the functions you wish to add RASP functionality for [Optional] Apply the Cube3Protected Security Admin account to your chosen access control pattern
+- Add the `cube3Protected` modifier to the functions you wish to add RASP functionality for and add the `cube3SecurePayload` as a function argument
+- [Optional] Incorporate the `_securityAdmin` account with your chosen access control pattern
 - Supporting ERC165
 - Deploy your contract/s
-- Register your integration on-chain with the Cube3Router
 - [Optional] Update the Security Admin account
 - Register for the CUBE3 service, apply for your registrar token, and register your integration on-chain
 - [Optional] Enable/Disable the protection status of your protected functions